hsingchen-dev/LLM-YOLO-Robotic-Arm/README.md

 - **Hang Xingchen (Project Lead)** – Specializes in robotic arm control, inverse kinematics, YOLO integration, and LLM-based system design.
 Former research assistant with experience in government presentations and international collaboration.
 Recipient of JST recommendation.
   *Master’s student, Kobe University.*

 - **Li Tianyang** – Responsible for 3D modeling (CAD/SolidWorks), robot mechanical design, and prototyping.
+Also works on YOLO-based object grasping and inverse kinematics tuning.
   *Master’s student, Kobe University.*

-- **Sun Yusan** – Focuses on system integration, socket communication, and backend development.
+- **Sun Yushan** – Focuses on system integration, socket communication, and backend development.
   *Master’s student, Kobe University.*

 - **Sun Yan** – Researcher in human behavior and robotic interaction, contributing to the behavioral logic behind the system.
   *Ph.D. student, Kobe University.*

+- **Haruki Maruyama** – Responsible for Japanese cultural adaptation of prompts in the project.
+  *Faculty of Liberal Arts, The University of Tokyo.*

 - **Jiang Qilong** – In charge of the Streamlit interface and user interaction design, ensuring smooth UI/UX experience.
   *Background in design and software engineering.*